CodeYourFuture/git-workshop/2-timelines-branches.md

 Now it may be natural to ask: **Can we go back to a previous point in the timeline?**\
 Or, in other words, can we load the files and folders from a previous commit into our file system.

 The answer is yes.
-But first we must understand a little bit more theory.
+But first we must understand a few more concepts to our **mental model**.

 You will notice we have `main` in this diagram. `main` is a **branch** - and this branch you can think of as a reference to a particular commit.\
 In other words, the `main` branch acts like an arrow that points to a particular commit.